Our products

 The species: Engraulis encrasicolus

-What makes this species special for salting is its fat-to-muscle ratio.
+What makes this species special for salting is its fat and muscle proportion.
 The European anchovy has firm, compact flesh that withstands the curing process well without falling apart, and its fat (which varies by season) develops complex umami flavors during maturation.
-Anchovies caught in spring (fishing season) have the optimal fat content for salting.
+Anchovies caught in spring ("costera" fishing season) have the optimal fat content for salting.

 The fishing season: "la costera"

-The anchovy fishing season ("la costera") in the Cantabrian Sea occurs between April and June, when schools of bocarte migrate to the coast to feed and reproduce.
-It is during these months that the fish has the ideal fat ratio and is caught at its best.
+The anchovy fishing season ("costera") in the Cantabrian Sea occurs between April and June, when schools of anchovies migrate to the coast to feed and reproduce.
+It is during these months that the fish has the ideal fat proportion and is caught at its best.

 Detail of Cantabrian Anchovies: The species: Engraulis encrasicolus

 The fishing season is strictly regulated by the European Union to ensure the sustainability of the resource.
-There are catch quotas, temporary closures, and minimum sizes.
-In recent years, after a population collapse in 2005-2010 that forced the fishery to close, populations have recovered, and the season has become productive again, although never to the level of previous decades.
+There are catch quotas, temporary bans, and minimum sizes.
+In recent years, after a population collapse in 2005-2010 that forced the closure of the fishery, populations have recovered, and the fishing season has again been productive, although never to the level of previous decades.

-Canneries buy fresh bocarte at the fish markets of Santoña, Laredo, Castro Urdiales, Bermeo, Getaria, and other Cantabrian ports.
-The quality of the raw material depends on the moment of capture, the size of the pieces, and how quickly they are brought to the factory.
+Canneries buy fresh anchovies in the fish markets of Santoña, Laredo, Castro Urdiales, Bermeo, Getaria, and other Cantabrian ports.
+The quality of the raw material depends on the time of capture, the size of the pieces, and how quickly they are brought to the factory.
 The best anchovies are salted on the same day they are caught, guaranteeing maximum freshness.

 Cantabrian Anchovy Exclusive in Olive Oil F...